 Retreat Leadership (see leadership opportunities here)

 Sophomore formation takes place in Community Period and includes work with the Tacoma L'Arche Community.
-Sophomores may also attend an optional overnight retreat in the fall and spring, the Sophomore Service Plunge.
+Sophomores may also attend an optional overnight retreat in the spring, the Sophomore Service Plunge.
 This retreat asks students to grapple with the hunger and poverty that exists here in Tacoma and in our world.

 Junior retreats, the Men's Junior Encounter and the Women's Junior Encounter, are voluntary.
 They are three-day, overnight retreats on weekends away from campus and are designed to build community, strengthen self and deepen one's faith in God.
 The Encounters are offered six times throughout the school year.
+Encounter is free of charge.

 Senior retreats include four options: (1) The Senior Pilgrimage, which takes place in September, is a weekend hike and camp away from campus focusing on community, faith, and discipleship.
-(Click here for a list of what to bring.)
+(Click here a list of what to bring.)
 (2) The Montserrat is a 24-hour, Ignatian-directed, silent retreat.
 (3) The Manresa is a two-night, Ignatian-directed, silent retreat.
 (4) The Magis, a three-day overnight that takes place in March, is modeled on the Spiritual Exercises of St. Ignatius Loyola, the founder of the Jesuits.
 It is designed to invite seniors into a deeper relationship with Jesus Christ.

 Individual Spiritual Direction